LL.M University of the District of Columbia David A. Clarke School of Law

-Emily Torstveit Ngara, assistant clinical professor and director of the Immigration Clinic, teaches a live-client clinic where students represent indigent noncitizens in a variety of immigration matters honing their skills in interviewing, counseling, fact investigation, legal research and writing, and trial skills.
+Emily Torstveit Ngara, associate clinical professor and director of the Immigration Clinic, teaches a live-client clinic where students represent indigent noncitizens in a variety of immigration matters honing their skills in interviewing, counseling, fact investigation, legal research and writing, and trial skills.

 Before joining the Georgia State faculty, Emily directed the Deportation Defense Clinic at the Maurice A. Deane School of Law at Hofstra University which provides direct representation for individuals at imminent risk of deportation as well as impact litigation and community education on Long Island.
 Emily also served as a Clinical Fellow for three years in the Immigrant Rights Clinic at the University of Baltimore School of Law (UB) and two years at the Immigration and Human Rights Clinic at the University of the District of Columbia David A. Clarke School of Law (UDC) where she supervised students in the representation of indigent noncitizens in a variety of immigration matters.